 - Large-scale commercial production

-Meanwhile, 3D PCB printing is particularly useful for:
+Meanwhile, 3D PCB printing part of:

 - Rapid prototyping